HIKING TOUR · SELF-GUIDED

 - 6 nights with breakfast in nicely located 3-4* hotels.
 Double or twin room with ensuite bathroom.

 - 1 night with breakfast in a mountain hut.
-Private rooms with 2-4 beds per room.
+Private rooms (if available).
 Shared bathrooms.

 - All transfers according to the itinerary from Ljubljana until Lake Bled.